Peter O'Reilly (civil servant)

-Peter O'Reilly (27 March 1827 – 3 September 1905) was a prominent settler and official in the Colony of British Columbia, now a province of Canada who held a variety of positions, most notably as the head of a commission struck to revise and allocate Indian reserves throughout the province.
+Peter O'Reilly (27 March 1827 – 3 September 1905) was a prominent settler and official in colonial British Columbia who held a variety of positions, most notably as the head of a commission struck to revise and allocate Indian reserves throughout the province.

 Biography

 Peter O'Reilly was born in Ireland in 1827 and immigrated to Canada in 1859.
-Peter married Caroline Agnes Trutch (sister to John and Sir Joseph W. Trutch) in 1863 and moved into Point Ellice House in December, 1867.
+Peter married Caroline Agnes Trutch (sister to John and Sir Joseph W. Trutch) in 1863 and moved into Point Ellice House in December 1867.
 The couple had four children: Francis "Frank" Joseph O'Reilly, Charlotte Kathleen O'Reilly, Mary Augusta O'Reilly, and Arthur John "Jack" O'Reilly.
 A carriage accident in 1885 left him immobile for several months.
 The injuries sustained during this accident would cause him to walk with a cane for the remainder of his life.

 Indian Reserve Commissioner

 O'Reilly was appointed as Indian Reserve Commissioner in 1880 and served in this position for 18 years before retiring in 1898.
 He was criticized in his time and by latter-day academics for largely shirking his duties and avoiding meetings with First Nations leaders, but the basis of the Indian Reserve system as it remains in British Columbia today is the outcome of his assignment, known informally as the O'Reilly Commission.
 O'Reilly was also the second Gold Commissioner of the Rock Creek Mining District, replacing W.G.
 Cox at the time of the Governor's visit during the Rock Creek War.